stacks-network/stacks-core/sip/sip-003-peer-network.md

 more encoded structures.
 Typed containers are used in practice to encode type variants, such as types of message payloads or types of transactions.
 Typed containers are recursively-defined in terms of other scalars, byte buffers, vectors, and type containers.
+Unlike a vector, there is no length field for a typed container -- the parser will begin consuming the container's items immediately following the 1-byte type identifier.

 **Example**